CAR-T Cell Therapy for Non-Hodgkin Lymphoma: The Story of Daisy Diggs

 CAR-T Cell Therapy

-The biggest side effects of CAR-T include the development of Cytokine release syndrome (CRS) and neurotoxicities.
+The biggest side effects of CAR-T cell therapy include the development of cytokine release syndrome (CRS) and neurotoxicities.
 CRS syndrome means that your body is setting up an immune response and substances called cytokines are released.
-Signs of CRS include lowered blood pressure, fever, rash, chills and abnormal laboratory values.
-Some patients will require care in an intensive care unit (ICU).
+Signs of CRS include lowered blood pressure, fever, rash, chills, and abnormal laboratory values.
+If patients experience severe side effects after CAR-T cell therapy, they may require care in an intensive care unit (ICU).

 Neurotoxicity signs include dizziness, forgetfulness, and seizures.
 Some patients may experience difficulty in speaking or writing.
 Your doctor and clinical team will monitor you carefully for abnormal symptoms and signs of neurotoxicity.

-Treatment does not end after CAR-T therapy.
+Treatment does not end after CAR-T cell therapy.
 You will require monitoring over a period of years to ensure that your cancer does not come back.
-You may require more CAR-T cell infusions or additional chemotherapy.

-MedStar Georgetown is an authorized Yescarta® treatment site.
+MedStar Georgetown is an authorized Yescarta® treatment site and is an authorized site for Kymriah.

 Make an Appointment